sanko/Fl.pm/README.md

 MacOS X, and Linux/Unix platforms with X11.
 It was designed to be small, quick and comes with a very simple yet complete API.

-# Functions
+# Functions & Exports

 The top level Fl namespace exports several functions sorted by type.
+This list will grow as the dist develops.

+## `:execute`

     use Fl qw[:execute];